alteroo/bobtemplates.alteroo/README.rst

     roosite acme

-This create a directory called `acme.site`, change directory to the acme.site directory and initialize your new site.
+This creates a directory called `acme.site`, change directory to the acme.site directory and initialize your new site.
 ::

     cd acme.site
     bash init.sh

+If the initial build fails then run `bin/buildout` to attempt the build again.

 Launch your new site
 ::